ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     ![Calendar widget](img/calendar_widget.png "Calendar widget")

-    You can switch between different views and use filters.
+    You can switch between different views to see events planned for a certain day, week, or month.
+    You can also use [filters](#calendar-filters) to focus on certain events displayed in the calendar.

+    !!! tip

+        If there is a large number of events to display in a selected view, some of the events remain hidden.
+        To view the full list, click **Load More**.

+    To access the calendar features, use the following buttons:

     |Button|Description|
     |------|-----------|